HugoDataAnalyst/MetroCarAnalysis/README.md

 ## To do:
 - Improve comments in the code.
 - Look for optimizations of the defined global filters.
-- Improve labeling and sorting in the graphics.
+- Perhaps the addition of two separate Merge buttons Age Range & Platform
 - Finish the written report and push it to GitHub as well as the presentation video.
-- Creation of two graphics for Rides Requests and Rides Completed that compare Number of Users by Age-Range & Platform.
 - Properly label and group the SQL files.